Excellent: 4.9/ 5 ★★★★★ based on 124 reviews

-Throughout the 70s and 80s, the site expanded, and the airport now caters for nearly 9million passengers a year.
+Throughout the 70s and 80s, the site expanded, and the airport now caters for nearly 9 million passengers a year.
 The terminal building consists of three piers, the West, Central and East Piers.
-These cater for the long haul, domestic and European flights respectively.
+These cater to long haul, domestic and European flights respectively.

 Glasgow Airport Facilities

 The terminal building is made up of the main building, linked to the smaller and newer terminal 2 by an internal walkway.
 There is plenty to see and do at the airport while you wait for your flight.
 The airport is well catered for by a range of bars, cafes, snack shops and restaurants if you are feeling peckish before your flight.

 There is a good range of high street shops within the departures area, so passengers can pick up any last-minute travel essentials like sunscreen, beachwear or even something to read on the plane.